 -

-Edwin R. Deshong was appointed as the Deputy Manager for the United States Department of Energy Savannah River Operations Office in December 2022.
-Deshong has over 32 years of experience providing leadership and direction to federal and contractor staff responsible for the oversight and operation of nuclear facility operations within DOE-SR and the National Nuclear Security Administration complex.
-Deshong supervises a staff of ~220 federal employees and provides oversight for over 12,500 contract partners supporting the missions at the Savannah River Site.
+Deshong previously served as the acting manager since February 2025 and was appointed as the deputy manager in December 2022.
+He has over 30 years of experience providing leadership and direction to federal and contractor staff responsible for the oversight and operation of nuclear facility operations within DOE-Savannah River and the National Nuclear Security Administration complex.

 Click here to view full bio.